dexedge/schatz/README.md

 # schatz
-R script for downloading images of libretti from the Schatz Collection at the Library of Congress
+An R script for downloading images of libretti from the Schatz Collection at the Library of Congress